crtep/stacking_the_deck/README.md

 If you want to write your program in Python, you can do so by modifying `random_player.py`.
 Otherwise, please make reasonable efforts to ensure that your program can be compiled and run on an Intel Mac.
 (Send it in early if you're in doubt.)
-Please submit your by 4 p.m. on Thursday to
+Please submit your by 4 p.m. on Thursday, Nov.
+7 to
 ```python
 [f"{username}@nyu.edu" for username in ["carterteplica", "xl5279"]]
 ```